sparkflows/sparkflows-docs/docs/installation/loadbalancer/routing.rst

 This page explains the steps for configuring "Route 53" with network load balancer.

-Below are the steps to follow for configuration:

 Login to AWS console and type "R 53" in search box
 --------